Why It Works

 In a blender, combine mint, cilantro, and 1/3 cup (78ml) water.
 Blend until smooth.

-In a large mixing bowl, whisk together herb purée, buttermilk, yogurt, chaat masala, black pepper, chili powder, and salt.
+In a large mixing bowl, whisk together herb purée, buttermilk, yogurt, chaat masala, black pepper, chile powder, and salt.
 Adjust with more seasoning if desired.

 Serve immediately over ice.
 The lassi will keep in the refrigerator for three days.